Your Ad Here

 [Link to Photo] 190 at Steelton, Sept.
 21, 1994 TED ELLIS

-Algoma Central's two GP40 units are Milwaukee Road units that were purchased by SOO Line, where they were upgraded to dash-2 specifications.
-In 1994 they were obtained by the Algoma Central, making them the last diesels to be obtained before the Wisconsin Central takeover, and the first diesel engines acquired secondhand.
+Algoma Central's two GP40 units are Milwaukee Road units that were later purchased by SOO Line, where they were upgraded to dash-2 specifications.
+In 1994 they were obtained by the Algoma Central, making them the last diesels to be obtained before the Wisconsin Central takeover, and the first diesel engines to be acquired secondhand by the AC.

 FP9 1750-1755